About home warranty insurance

 Proof of payment

 Once you have paid the premium we send you a Notice of Cover.
 An example is shown below.
 You’ll need to provide this document to your certifier for release of plans.

-The home owner will receive a Notice of Cover and a link to our online Produce Disclosure booklet.
+The home owner will receive a Notice of Cover, Tax Invoice and a link to our online Product Disclosure booklet.

 If there are any errors, please contact us so that we can amend the documents.